wf4ever/rodl/README.md

 are the  Research Object Storage and Retrieval Service (ROSRS), which allows users to store and retrieve Research Objects, and the Research Object Evolution Service, which allows users to create snapshots and releases of their Research Objects.
+A live instance of this service is running at http://sandbox.wf4ever-project.org/rodl.

 Documentation
 =============